 Luxury brands – noble, well established, with great heritage and long history.
 Created, evaluated and carefully cherished for decades.
 Do they need to attract consumers in a modern and “non-standard” way?
 Is it actually wise to experiment with unsure solutions, trying to improve already excellent offer and well working business models?
-Let’s put aside for a moment a hype for flashy gimmicks, touchscreens, virtual mirrors and rethink if luxury brands really require emerging technologies.
+Let’s put aside for a moment a hype for some of the “flashy gimmicks” and rethink if luxury brands really require emerging technologies.
 Honestly, I fully support the statement that innovation for luxury brands is not an option.
 It is a must.

 Level 1 – Product (and/or service)